 Many 3PLs have existing partnerships with carriers, suppliers, manufacturers, and other key players in fulfillment.
-They enjoy things like bulk discounts on boxes and special carrier rates, and can pass these savings down to you.
+They enjoy perks like bulk discounts on boxes and special carrier rates, which they can pass down to you.

 5 Key factors to look for in a third-party logistics provider

-If you’re ready to get going with a third party logistics provider, here are some things you should look for when making your decision.
+If you’re ready to take on a third-party logistics provider, here are some things to consider before making your decision.